Ottawa Mortgage Blog

 • Talk through any large transactions with your Mortgage Broker in advance

-.
+• Locks in your rate.
 If rates rise, you are protected.

 If they drop, you can still access better options.

-.
+• Catches problems early.
 Credit, income, documentation, or down payment issues can be fixed ahead of time.

 4. Making Changes Before Closing

+Even after doing everything right, last-minute changes can jeopardize your mortgage approval.
 Even after approval, your mortgage is not final until closing.
 Changes during this window can create problems.

 Common mistakes:

-• Taking on new debt
+• Taking on new debt - Increasing debt before closing can sometimes create a issues

-• Avoid new credit
+• Avoid new credit - delay new credit until after your closing

-• Hold off on major purchases
+• Hold off on major purchases (on credit) - until after your closing

 Financial Planning Support